Palit GeForce RTX 5050 Dual OC

 • DLSS support is available on Palit GeForce RTX 5050 Dual OC but not available on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• Intel Resizable BAR support is present on Palit GeForce RTX 5050 Dual OC and AMD SAM support is present on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• Palit GeForce RTX 5050 Dual OC uses Intel Resizable BAR, while Sapphire Pulse Radeon RX 9060 XT 16GB uses AMD SAM.

 • RGB lighting is present on Palit GeForce RTX 5050 Dual OC but not available on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• Supported displays are 4 on Palit GeForce RTX 5050 Dual OC and 3 on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• Supported displays number 4 on Palit GeForce RTX 5050 Dual OC and 3 on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• DisplayPort outputs are 3 on Palit GeForce RTX 5050 Dual OC and 2 on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• DisplayPort outputs total 3 on Palit GeForce RTX 5050 Dual OC and 2 on Sapphire Pulse Radeon RX 9060 XT 16GB.

 • GPU architecture is Blackwell on Palit GeForce RTX 5050 Dual OC and RDNA 4.0 on Sapphire Pulse Radeon RX 9060 XT 16GB.